Thursday, March 7, 2019

 Nothing will Arrive from the stars to keep humanity from disappearing.

-I started the “Heidegger studies” project midstream in my own journey, motivated by silliness of some academic voices about Heidegger and political times, but which was teaching me why fair reading of Heidegger’s texts is elusive for some of the more insistent voices (making their careers dependent on claims about their “Heidegger” as—Omygod—a “Nazi,” an “antisemite”).
-Decades of that by now have failed to vindicate bad faith claims to critical validly, in terms of what Heidegger wrote.
-But that doesn’t stop needy readers from prosecuting him for not saying publicly what they want, as if Heidegger is culpable for being an introvert.
+I started the “Heidegger studies” project midstream in my own journey, motivated by silliness of some academic voices about Heidegger and political times, but which was teaching me why fair reading of Heidegger’s texts is elusive for some of the more insistent voices (making their careers dependent on claims about their “Heidegger” [self-incriminating interpretation] as—Omygod—a “Nazi,” an “antisemite”).
+Decades of that by now have failed to vindicate bad faith claims of critical validly, in terms of what Heidegger wrote.
+But that doesn’t stop needy readers from prosecuting him for not saying publicly what they want, as if Heidegger is culpable for moving on.

 I don’t want to reiterate now what I’ve highlighted in various excursions about invalid reading, but I recognize that I haven’t done a fully well-ordered organization of the project, such that I can easily point to a set of critical themes in one place that gathers what I’ve rendered about how others’ reading goes wrong.
 (So, what about my reading?
 You tell me!
 I love to learn.)